Board of Directors

 Read more

-Dedicating his career to strengthening people and organizational infrastructure, Thompson has served in both secular organizations and faith-based institutions.
-His experience includes serving as the Regional Director of Amnesty International USA’s Southern Regional Office, where he worked on abolishing the death penalty in a region comprising eleven stat...
+Dedicating his career to strengthening people and organizational infrastructure, Thompson-François has served in both secular organizations and faith-based institutions.
+His experience includes serving as the Regional Director of Amnesty International USA’s Southern Regional Office, where he worked on abolishing the death penalty in a region comprising el...

-Most recently, Thompson served as the Purveyor of Joy and Movement Infrastructure Architect at Grits and Greens, LLC.
-He is also a trainer with Black Organizing for Leadership and Dignity (B.O.L.D.), a national training intermediary focused on transforming the practice of Black organizers in the US.
+Everette serves as the Purveyor of Joy and Movement Infrastructure Architect at Grits and Greens.
+He is a former trainer with Black Organizing for Leadership and Dignity (B.O.L.D.), a national training intermediary focused on transforming the practice of Black organizers in the US.

-Thompson holds a bachelor of arts in English and a bachelor of science in Public Administration from North Carolina Central University (Durham, NC) and a master of arts degree. in Nonprofit Leadership and Development from the University of Delaware (Newark, DE).
-Currently a master of divinity candidate at Eden Theological Seminary, Everette enjoys cheese grits (only cheese goes in grits) with his husband and sun/son Elijah.
+Thompson holds a Bachelor of Arts in English and a Bachelor of Science in Public Administration from North Carolina Central University (Durham, NC) and a Master of Arts degree. in Nonprofit Leadership and Development from the University of Delaware (Newark, DE).
+Everette is a proud father, son and husband.

 Read more